zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

 **Follow these steps:**

 1. Open the file `zowe.yaml`.
-2. Find or add the property `components.gateway.apiml.gateway.timeoutmillis`, and set the value to the desired value.
-3. Restart `Zowe&trade`.

-If you require finer control, you can edit the `<Zowe install directory>/components/gateway/bin/start.sh`, and modify the following properties:
+2. Configure the following properties:

-* **apiml.gateway.timeoutMillis**
+   * **components.gateway.apiml.gateway.timeoutmillis**

      This property defines the global value for http/ws client timeout.

-Add the following properties to the file for the API Gateway:

    **Note:** Ribbon configures the client that connects to the routed services.

-* **ribbon.connectTimeout**
+  * **components.gateway.ribbon.connectTimeout**

   Specifies the value in milliseconds which corresponds to the period in which API ML should establish a single, non-managed connection with the service.
 If omitted, the default value specified in the API ML Gateway service configuration is used.

-* **ribbon.readTimeout**
+  * **components.gateway.ribbon.readTimeout**

     Specifies the time in milliseconds of inactivity between two packets in response from this service to API ML.
 If omitted, the default value specified in the API ML Gateway service configuration is used.

-* **ribbon.connectionManagerTimeout**
+  * **components.gateway.ribbon.connectionManagerTimeout**

     The HttpClient employs a special entity to manage access to HTTP connections called by the HTTP connection manager.
 The purpose of an HTTP connection manager is to serve as a factory for new HTTP connections, to manage the life cycle of persistent connections, and to synchronize access to persistent connections.
 Internally, the connections that are managed serve as proxies for real connections. `ConnectionManagerTimeout` specifies a period during which managed connections with API ML should be established.
 The value is in milliseconds.
 If omitted, the default value specified in the API ML Gateway service configuration is used.

+3. Restart `Zowe&trade`.

 ## CORS handling

 You can enable the Gateway to terminate CORS requests for itself and also for routed services.
 By default, Cross-Origin Resource Sharing (CORS) handling is disabled for Gateway routes `gateway/api/v1/**` and for individual services.
 After enabling the feature as stated in the prodecure below, API Gateway endpoints start handling CORS requests and individual services can control whether they want the Gateway to handle CORS for them through the [Custom Metadata](../../extend/extend-apiml/custom-metadata.md) parameters.